FAQ’S

 If you don’t see your question here, check under policy and procedures for more detailed info!

-• If you are a brand new student you will start at the beginning of the month with other new students.
-We do this to make sure you new student learns all the proper safety and feels confident using the sewing machine.
-Scroll up the page to find all our new student start dates on a calendar.
+• If you are a brand new student you will start by attending the beginners workshop.
+This makes sure each student learns the proper safety and basics of using the sewing machine.

 • Unfortunately, we cannot bring outside machines into class for a variety of reason.
 There are two types of sewing machines: computerized and mechanical.
 Our curriculum is designed with a computerized machine in mind.
 Each machine has a slightly different method for techniques such as buttonholes or backstitching.
 We teach our students on computerized sewing machines which we think is easiest for beginners.
 Ages 8-9 are a bit more hesitant about trying out their skills on their home machine if its different, but usually by age 10 they start to understand all sewing machines work similarly!